NINAnor/connectdeer/README.md

 md-files are writen in markdown (such as this README.md), [markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) html-files are writen in html, which is the standard for webpages, [html cheatsheet](http://www.simplehtmlguide.com/cheatsheet.php)

+By adding "http://htmlpreview.github.io/?" in front of a github html document (see examples above), you can render them automatically in the browser.
+One note, you may have to wait a few minutes for changes to take effect (I guess it has to do with synchronizing to the server)

 ![moose](https://github.com//NINAnor/connectdeer/blob/master/figures/moose.png)